jouellnyc/max7219_fun_display/README.md

 ### MicroPython Firmware

-Ensure your ESP32-S3-BOX Lite has MicroPython firmware installed.
+Ensure your device has MicroPython firmware installed.
 If you're encountering issues, a fresh firmware flash is often a good first step.
 You can use Thonny IDE's "Install MicroPython" feature or `esptool.py`.

 ### Basic Configuration